VAT on Business Entertainment

 - Helpers or caretakers who are considered essential for the operations of events.

-In contrast, a non-employee includes the retired pensioner, an employee who has left the job or has been terminated, job applicants, or interviewees.
+In contrast, a non-employee includes the retired pensioner, terminate employees, job applicants, or interviewees.
 Moreover, a person holding some shares in your business but is not the employee would be considered as a non-employee and can be treated as a customer or client.

 VAT on Business Entertainment Expenses